microsoft/ebpf-for-windows/docs/Long term goals.md

 This is intended as a living document that will be updated as the project evolves.
 It is not intended as definitive guide, but rather as set of aspirational goals for the project.
-It is expected that it will evolve based on the needs of our customers and the feedback of people working on this project.
+It is expected that it will evolve based on the needs of users and the feedback of contributors working on this project.

 To achieve long term success, this project needs to succeed in several different areas.
 Each section of this document covers an area or scenario that